Home / About

 Ma Hao

-Prof. Ma is a professor and is served as Vice Dean of ZJU-UIUC Institute, Zhejiang University, Professor and PhD supervisor of the College of Electrical Engineering, Zhejiang University.
+Prof. Ma, Vice Dean of ZJU-UIUC Institute, Zhejiang University (2017-2025), is a Professor and PhD supervisor of the College of Electrical Engineering, Zhejiang University.
 He currently serves as the Vice President of the China Power Supply Society, the Deputy Director of the Professional Committee on Wireless Power Transfer Technology and Devices.
 He is also the Deputy Director of the Wireless Power Transfer Technology Professional Committee of the China Electrotechnical Society.
 Additionally, he holds the positions of Vice President and Secretary-general of Power Supply Society of Zhejiang Province, as well as Vice President of the Zhejiang Electrical and Power Engineering Society.
 Prof. Ma was served as AdCom member of IEEE Industrial Electronics Society (2014-2015), Technical Program Chair of IEEE PEAS 2021, IEEE PEAC 2018, IEEE PEAC 2014 and IEEE ISIE 2012, and was served as Co-chair of Power Electronics and Renewable Energy Track, IEEE IECON 2010, Co-chair of Power Electronics and Energy Conversion, IEEE IECON 2013, Special Session Co-chair of IEEE IECON 2017, Co-chair of Power Systems and Smart Grids, IEEE IECON 2018 and IEEE IECON 2019.
 Prof. Ma has won 1 second - prize of the National Teaching Achievement Award, 1 grand - prize, 1 first - prize, and 1 second - prize of the provincial and ministerial teaching achievement awards.
 He has also obtained 1 first - prize of the Technological Invention Award of the Ministry of Education, 2 first - prizes and 1 second - prize of the Science and Technology Progress Award of Zhejiang Province, 1 second - prize of the Science and Technology Progress Award of the Ministry of Education, and 1 second - prize of the Natural Science Award of the National Science and Technology Award nominated by the Ministry of Education.
 He served as the chief editor of the national planning textbooks for the 11th and 12th Five - Year Plan periods, and one of the textbooks was rated as an excellent textbook by the Ministry of Education.
 Under his guidance, postgraduate students have won 2 excellent master's theses and 1 excellent doctoral thesis in Zhejiang Province.

 His main research contents include power electronics technology and its applications, advanced control technologies for power electronics, wireless power transfer technology, power electronics technology in electric vehicles, theories and methods for fault diagnosis of power electronics systems, new high - efficiency power conversion topologies and control technologies, etc.